 3) argumentative skills in academic discussion.

-Examination rules and procedures is the same for both attending and non-attending students.
+The exam is the same for attending and non-attending students.

 The exam will be held in class.
 It will be done remotely for all students who will require it.